-A Special Message from Dr. Coleman
+A Letter to the Campus Community from Dr. Coleman

 Robin R. Means Coleman, PhD

 Vice President and Associate Provost for Diversity